Tsuribori/pleroma-helm/README.md

 `cp values.yaml.template values.yaml`

-This Chart has been constructed with [docker-pleroma](https://github.com/angristan/docker-pleroma) by angristan in mind, and should work out of the box with it.
+This Chart has been constructed with [docker-pleroma](https://github.com/angristan/docker-pleroma) by Angristan in mind, and should work out of the box with it.
 Follow the instructions they have made for building the image (SECURITY WARNING: the postgresql password will be baked into the image so DO NOT PUBLISH IT TO A PUBLIC DOCKER REGISTRY!).
 Most importantly the value of the postgres hostname MUST be `{{ .Release.Name }}-postgresql }}`, due